2003scape/rsc-news-archives/markdown/5-lots-of-improvements-to-the-game.md

+# Lots of improvements to the game
+*Published Saturday, January 27, 2001*

 Ranged combat - You now gain experience for each successful hit, so it's easier to advance a level.
 Arrows also now fire 25% faster, and I've fixed the cheat/bug which some people were using to shoot super rapidly.

 Magic - 4 new spells have been added which are: Fear, Wind-bolt, Rock-skin, and Elemental-bolt.
 The bolt spells have also been made much more powerful, and they are no longer dependant on your ranged-combat skill.
 This means each type of bolt now does a fixed maximum-damage, and to shoot more powerful bolts you need to use high level spells.
 Finally the staffs have been improved such that if you are wielding a fire-staff, water-staff, air-staff or earth-staff it acts as unlimited runes of that type!